 - In the Leverage episode "The Corkscrew Job", we learn that while a winery now uses sophisticated technology to filter out deadly carbon dioxide from the lower levels of the winery, before that technology was available, they periodically opened certain doors in the upper level to allow the gas to escape.
 At the end of the episode, the owner of the winery shuts off said sophisticated technology in an attempt to kill someone via carbon dioxide poisoning and make it look like an accident, and Parker and Elliot use that knowledge to open those doors and release the gas.

 - This is Invoked by Tom Lehrer on the live album version of his performance of The Elements[[note]]A song which lists the chemical elements (at least, those known at the time) "set to a possibly recognizable tune"[/note].

 Tom Lehrer: This may prove useful to somebody some day, perhaps, in a somewhat bizarre set of circumstances...

 - In D&D, this is exemplified by the Bardic Knowledge ability, where a Bard might have some random information based on lore he's heard in his travels.

-- All of the gnomes (an entire nation's worth) in the Eberron setting collects information constantly just in case some bit of it comes in handly later.
+- All of the gnomes (an entire nation's worth) in the Eberron setting collect information constantly, just in case some bit of it comes in handy later.

 - In the Old World of Darkness setting, a similar effect could be achieved by taking the 5-point "Jack of All Trades" Merit, which basically gave you an "illusory" 1 dot in every Skill and Knowledge, counting as basic training/understanding of each of those abilities.
 To actually build any of them up required buying the first dot from scratch.